bluekitchen/btstack/doc/manual/docs/how_to.md

 ENABLE_SCO_OVER_HCI      | Enable SCO over HCI for chipsets (only CC256x/WL18xx currently)

-## Memory configuration {#sec:memoryConfigurationHowTo}
+### Memory configuration directives {#sec:memoryConfigurationHowTo}

 The structs for services, active connections and remote devices can be allocated in two different manners:

--   statically from an individual memory pool, whose maximal number of elements is defined in the config file.
-To initialize the static pools, you need to call *btstack_memory_init* function.
+-   statically from an individual memory pool, whose maximal number of elements is defined in the btstack_config.h file.
+To initialize the static pools, you need to call at runtime *btstack_memory_init* function.
 An example of memory configuration for a single SPP service with a minimal L2CAP MTU is shown in Listing {@lst:memoryConfigurationSPP}.

 -   dynamically using the *malloc/free* functions, if HAVE_MALLOC is
-    defined in config file.
+    defined in btstack_config.h file.

 For each HCI connection, a buffer of size HCI_ACL_PAYLOAD_SIZE is reserved.
 For fast data transfer, however, a large ACL buffer of 1021 bytes is recommend.
 The large ACL buffer is required for 3-DH5 packets to be used.